 Navigating a Radical New Supply Chain Landscape

 Humans have always been explorers, and AI is simply a radically new landscape.
 Attempting to put AI back into the genie bottle would be futile.
-Recognizing this, Wipro has created a novel and innovative capability — Supply Chain 360 — that enables transformation pathways toward the AI-driven, human-centric supply chains of the future.
+Recognizing this, Wipro has created a novel and innovative capability — Intelligent Supply Chain — that enables transformation pathways toward the AI-driven, human-centric supply chains of the future.
 Rather than scaling AI in ways that emphasize unfettered automation, we are seeking to balance AI's astounding supply chain capabilities with a vision for how human problem-solving and creativity will continue to add value in the context of supply chains.

 The future supply chains should be efficient and economically viable while also aligning with core principles of human-centricity, resilience, and sustainability.
 To get there, we will need AI's efficiency and data processing capabilities, but we also need human guides who can direct AI toward the right objectives.
 What training, systems, and roles best combine AI tools and human supply chain talent?
 Supply chain leaders should ask that question as they envision future supply chain operations.